Surveillance for exotic pests

 Alcohol washing

 Exotic Plant Pest HotlineAlcohol washing is a quick and effective method for detecting the presence of Varroa mites, as well as monitoring colony mite levels.
 The disadvantage of this method is that it kills the bees that are sampled.
-The alcohol wash method can remove 70-80 per cent of external Varroa mites present on adult honey bees.
+The alcohol wash method can remove more than 90 per cent of external Varroa mites present on adult honey bees with multiple washes.
 This method can also be used for Tropilaelaps mites and Braula fly surveillance, however, with less confidence because these pests are not present in large numbers of worker bees.

 Alcohol washing (fact sheet) – Plant Health Australia